Antrim, County Antrim: Early Modern era

 Following the Nine Years' War (1593–1603), Antrim came under English control.
 The area was then colonized by English and Scottish settlers as part of the Plantation of Ulster.
-Hugh Clotworthy, father of the Anglo-Irish politician John Clotworthy, 1st Viscount Massereene, supervised the building of Antrim Castle, a fortified mansion beside the old Norman motte.
+Hugh Clotworthy, the father of the Anglo-Irish politician John Clotworthy, 1st Viscount Massereene, supervised the building of Antrim Castle, a fortified mansion beside the old Norman motte.
 Hugh was knighted in 1617 and appointed High Sheriff of County Antrim.
 In 1642, during the Irish Confederate Wars, Clotworthy's fleet fought a naval engagement on Lough Neagh.

 The Society of United Irishmen launched a rebellion in 1798, which began in Leinster and quickly spread to Ulster.
 The United Irishmen had been founded in 1791 by liberal Protestants in Belfast.
 Its goal was to unite Catholics and Protestants and to end British monarchical rule over Ireland and to found a sovereign, independent Irish republic.
 Although its membership was mainly Catholic, many of its leaders and members in northeast Ulster were Protestant Presbyterians.
 On 7 June 1798, about 4,000 United Irishmen led by Henry Joy McCracken attacked the town.
 The rebels were on the verge of taking the town until British reinforcements arrived.
 Thanks to a rebel band led by James Hope, most of the United Irishmen were able to withdraw safely.
 This is known as the Battle of Antrim.

 Before the Act of Union, the parliamentary borough of Antrim returned two members to the Irish House of Commons by virtue of letters patent granted in 1666 by Charles II.
 It was disenfranchised in 1801.

 Steeple House, a substantial 18th-century mansion which was home to the Clark family and then became the headquarters of Antrim Borough Council, was destroyed in a fire in July 2019.